sxyazi/go-collection/README.md

   </details>

-- Except: Gets the elements of the dict with the specified keys removed
+- `Except` gets the elements of the map with the specified keys removed

   <details>
   <summary>Examples</summary>